slackapi/bolt-js/docs/_future/deploy_your_app.md

 #### Add environment variables

-The tokens and environment variables used by your app can be added to your new Heroku app using the following commands:
+The tokens and environment variables used by your Bolt app can be added to your Heroku app environment using the following commands:

 ```sh
 $ heroku config:set --app HEROKU_APP_NAME SLACK_APP_TOKEN=xapp-your-app-level-token